Generation

 Introduction

-This guide will show you how to generate UI tests for complex scenarios with Skyramp using Playwright traces.
-We'll demonstrate using Skyramp’s Demo Shop UI, a simple e-commerce tool for product and order management.
+This guide explains how to generate UI Tests with Skyramp using traces.
+Throughout this guide, we will demonstrate key capabilities using Skyramp’s Demo Shop, a simple e-commerce application for product and order management.
 Learn more about the Demo Shop.

 Prerequisites